top of page

 STEPHEN KENNEDY SMITH – Nephew of JFK, author of JFK: A Vision for America, and Kennedy family historian.

-MAX STANFORD, AKA DR. MOHAMMED AHMED - Founder of RAM (Revolutionary Action Movement), Worked with Malcolm X.
+MAX STANFORD, AKA DR. MUHAMMAD AHMAD – Founder of RAM (Revolutionary Action Movement), Worked with Malcolm X.

 WILLIE STARKS - Witness at Malcolm X's assassination and security officer for the Organization for African American Unity; claims to have wounded one of the shooters.